• NlightNFotis a year ago

 Personally, I’m putting good money on someone “fixing” some regex constant while doing another bug by either disabling full-match or taking off the “useless” $ at the end.
 This is why you don’t do unrelated fixes!!
 Otherwise, I don’t see any way this would get past ticket review as an intentional change in any half-awake dev team.

-• nikisweeting 10 months ago
+• nikisweeting a year ago

 I iTunes had a very similar "autocomplete tries to be helpful but causes chaos" bug a few years back.
 If you clicked to edit the artist column it would autocomplete from the list of other artists in your library.
 However, if your desired artist name was shorter than one it's trying to autocomplete, it would forcibly append the rest of the name from the longer artist.